Two anti-CAA activists arrested by Delhi police were tortured in custody, allege family members

 “They said that the police had come with guns and tear gas to evacuate the protesters,” said Nargis.
 On hearing the news, Khalid, Nargis and Ishrat Jahan rushed towards the Khureji Khas site where a large tent and a makeshift gate had been set up for protesters on an empty plot off the road.
 The protesters had dispersed by the time the Saifis reached the spot, said Nargis.

-“When we reached there, Khalid asked me to stand back and he went forward to talk to some policemen and request them not to destroy the protest site,” said Nargis told Scroll.in.
+“When we reached there, Khalid asked me to stand back and he went forward to talk to some policemen and request them not to destroy the protest site,” Nargis told Scroll.in.
 “He was unarmed and very polite but they immediately snatched his phone and then took him away.”
 In a video shared shot by a spectator from a neighbouring building, Khalid Saifi can be seen trying to talk to police personnel while they grab his phone.

 When Ishrat Jahan reached the road outside the protest site, she too was arrested immediately.
 In a video, a group of four male and female police personnel can be seen roughly pushing her into a police car.
 Along with Khalid Saifi and Ishrat Jahan, another activist named Sabu Ansari was also arrested and taken to Jagatpuri police station.